 Another example of using water reflections to create forced perspective can be seen here.
 The man is simply aiming his camera at the pavement and has been captured in this action.
 What makes this photo so brilliant is the perfect mirror image in the water on the pavement.
 Everything is aligned perfectly – from the man himself and the pavement to the surrounding skyscrapers.

 As mentioned above, humans within photos can be used to create some bizarre and confounding effects.
-We can take basic human actions such as sitting down, standing or walking and use them to create mind-boggling forced perspective photos.
-In this photo, we see a man sat on the ground or is he sat on the wall or a step?
-Where is he sat?
+We can take basic human actions such as sitting down, standing, or walking and use them to create mind-boggling forced perspective photos.
+In this photo, we see a man sitting on the ground, or is he sitting on the wall or a step?
+Where is he sitting?
 The perspective of this photo has been brilliantly skewed and the end result is entertaining.

 This is another fine example of forced perspective using humans.
 As you can see, you can be truly creative and the effect here is fantastic.
 If you actually dissect this photo it’s really simple – the man is literally lying on the road with his legs crossed, propped against the lamppost.
 If you rotated this photo 90 degrees clockwise it would just look strange.
 What makes this photo is the fact that it has been rotated – the buildings in the background look as if they are clinging onto the road, and that the road is, in fact, a vertical wall!